z-zghiba/KOTLIN-TDD-KATA/README.md

 1. For multiples of three print Fizz instead of the number
 2. For the multiples of five print Buzz instead of the number
 3. For numbers which are multiples of both three and five print FizzBuzz instead of the number

+## Manhattan Distance

+Manhattan distance is the distance between two points in a grid (like the grid-like street geography of the New York borough of Manhattan) calculated by only taking a vertical and/or horizontal path.

+Write a function int manhattanDistance(Point, Point) that returns the Manhattan Distance between the two points.